-- There is a significant amount of total executive remuneration which is at risk and dependent upon achieving challenging performance metrics. - Fixed remuneration is appropriately market competitive and consistently higher performing executives are rewarded through higher base compensation.
+- There is a significant amount of total executive remuneration which is risk and dependent upon achieving challenging performance metrics. - Fixed remuneration is appropriately market competitive and consistently higher performing executives are rewarded through higher base compensation.

-Total Remuneration is reasonable and aligned with Shareholder Interests
+Total Remuneration is reasonable and aligned with Shareholder interests

-- The Remuneration Committee regularly performs executive compensation benchmarking utilising independent compensation consultants. - The long-term incentive component of remuneration is primarily delivered through equity share rights linked to the Company's ordinary shares. - Executives and Directors cannot hedge equity share rights that are unvested or subject to restrictions.
+- The Remuneration Committee regularly performs executive compensation benchmarking utilising independent compensation consultants. - The long-term incentive component of remuneration is primarily delivered through equity share rights linked to the Company's ordinary shares. - ngms that are unvested or subject to restrictions.